Grow Up Already! Why It Takes So Long to Mature

 Nadeau tells of one client who took off for Alaska to find herself.
 “Her parents were furious,” Nadeau recalls.
 We’re prone to want our kids to be clones of us.
 But during that time she worked her way up to a marketing job, and within a few years she had worked her way back to an executive job with a high powered marketing firm in her home town.

-Sometimes you have to let ADHD kids follow their whim, she says.
+Sometimes you have to let kids follow their whim, she says.

-Parents can expect their twenty-something ADD kids to move back home from time to time, and should not regard it as a disaster.
-Like Betsy, young adults with ADD often need to regroup.
+Parents can expect their twenty-something kids with ADHD to move back home from time to time, and should not regard it as a disaster.
+Like Betsy, young adults with ADHD often need to regroup.
 There’s a lot of back and forth, from an apartment situation that doesn’t work out with a room mate, back to the parents’ home, back to an apartment, back home.
 You have to be willing to support them during this period but with clear limits.
 These limits should include:

 - Rent: Tell them it’s fine to move home, but that after three months they’ll have to start paying rent.